Aaroneus/jekyll-lightning-energy/index.md

 * Click 'Create New' on the editor pane.
 * Click 'Folder'

-### Name the Folder after the company you are Demoing to i.e. mcdonalds
+### Name the Folder after the company you are Demoing to in lower case and hyphenated i.e. kentucky-fried-chicken
-Please keep the folder name as one word or a hyphenated word all lower case. i.e. kentucky-fried-chicken

 ### Click on the Newly Created Folder